The Mummy: Tomb of the Dragon Emperor: Music

 Most of the film's score was composed by Randy Edelman and performed by the London Symphony Orchestra.
 The soundtrack features numerous different Chinese and Middle Eastern ethnic instruments along with classic British folklore.
 The soundtrack was released on July 29, 2008, by Varèse Sarabande label, two days before the film's release.
 Composer John Debney (who had previously scored the music for the Mummy franchise's spin-off The Scorpion King) provided additional re-scored material for most of the bigger action sequences.
-The Hollywood Studio Symphony recorded 30 minutes of Debney's music in less than ten hours at the Fox Scoring Stage in July 2008, shortly before the film's release, however, the soundtrack album features Edelman's score and none of Debney's.
+The Hollywood Studio Symphony recorded thirty minutes of Debney's music in less than ten hours at the Fox Scoring Stage in July 2008, shortly before the film's release.
+The soundtrack album features Edelman's score and none of Debney's.
 The trailer prominently features the cues "Armada" by Two Steps From Hell and "DNA Reactor" by Pfeifer Broz.
 Music, the latter which also plays at the end of the Harry Potter and the Order of the Phoenix trailer.
 It also plays Vampire Hunters by Wojciech Kilar, which was used in the trailers of the first and second films.
 The soundtrack features "The Flower Duet" by Léo Delibes from his opera Lakmé.

 The Japanese dub uses "Memories" by Manami Kurose as its image song.